 - Platform: Windows

 Like XCOM, you have a main hub, which is your camp.
 Here is where you manage many aspects of the quest and your soldiers.
-In particular, the quest is open-ended.
-You can decide where to go, which mercenaries to hire, whom to fight, and how to progress your characters.
+Then, the quest is open-ended, as you can decide where to go, which mercenaries to hire, whom to fight, and how to progress your characters.

 - Developer: Splash Damage, The Coalition